-He has not looked at problems faced by other stratas of the society, and he ends up highlighting what he is out to prove that we are so selfish that we can not see any other problems but ours.
+He has not looked at problems faced by other strata of the society.
+And he ends up highlighting what he is out to prove that we are so selfish that we can not see any other problems but ours.
 He abhors rich and famous by talking about what they get away with.
-But there is a lot that we middle class people also get away with because of our position in the society.
+But there is a lot that we middle-class people also get away with because of our position in the society.
 Which he has not touched upon.
-If all his issues are addressed, which are limited to corruption that you face while registering the land, queues that you face at the airport, chaos that you face at the traffic signals, annoyance when others drive on high beam, I am not sure if he would be interested in exploring behaviors.
+If all his issues are addressed, which are limited to the corruption that you face while registering the land, queues that you face at the airport, the chaos that you face at the traffic signals, annoyance when others drive on high beam.
+I am not sure if he would be interested in exploring behaviors.

-The tagline of the title says ‘why we are the way we are’, and does the book answer that question?
-My assessment is an absolute NO. He uses Prison’s dilemma and a goat example throughout the book by changing variables there in, to explain certain theoretical behaviors, but does not relate any of them to the issues that he highlights in the book.
-He has described Indianness with 12 characteristics, all of which are grossly negative and derogatory, and somehow the approach says as if he is not one of them.
+The tagline of the title says ‘why we are the way we are’, and does the book Games Indians Play answer that question?
+My assessment is an absolute NO. He uses Prison’s dilemma and a goat example throughout the book by changing variables therein.
+To explain certain theoretical behaviors.
+But does not relate any of them to the issues that he highlights in the book.
+He has described Indianness with 12 characteristics.
+All of which are grossly negative and derogatory.
+And somehow the approach says as if he is not one of them.
 Is there nothing positive about us?
 Do we have no human face?
 I wonder if the holistic approach would have been better to look into our behaviors.

-Thanks Dhaval for gifting me this book.
+Thanks, Dhaval for gifting me this book.